Tom Wilson’s long-shot Olympics hopes were dashed. But his NHL career continues to impress.

 The Caps may tout Wilson’s growing maturity, but his controversial past is littered with questionable hits.
 His reputation around the league largely stems from his five suspensions and a handful of fines in his NHL career.
 Wilson and the Capitals have long worked to change that image.
 Wilson has tried to adjust his game, getting better at knowing what moments to pull back and when to lean in.

-“Sometimes guys that play certain roles, they get so focused on, ‘Oh I got to go out and fight,’ ” Wilson said.
+“Sometimes guys that play certain roles, they get so focused on, ‘Oh, I got to go out and fight,’ ” Wilson said.
 “I can’t do that.
 I’m expected to go out and score and make plays as well.
-I have to be able to flip that switch very quickly if need be and I’ve just sort of learned how to do it through trial and error.”
+I have to be able to flip that switch very quickly if need be, and I’ve just sort of learned how to do it through trial and error.”

-MacLellan said he’s happy with the on-ice balance Wilson has struck physically but he believes there is still room for Wilson to improve his offensive game.
+MacLellan said he’s happy with the on-ice balance Wilson has struck physically, but he believes there is still room for Wilson to improve his offensive game.

 “What we’ve seen from Tom is exactly what we are looking for from all aspects, from inside the locker room to how he plays the game,” Laviolette said.
 “The physicality, the offense, the penalty kill, he’s relied upon in all aspects.”

-Wilson had previous ties with Hockey Canada, competing in under-17 and under-18 tournaments in his youth.
-He also participated in tryouts for Team Canada’s World Junior Championship in 2012, but was cut.
+Wilson had previous ties with Hockey Canada, competing in under-17 and under-18 tournaments.
+He also participated in tryouts for Canada’s world junior championship team in 2012 but was cut.

 “Playing for Hockey Canada at such a young age and being in that program was so good for my career because they demand the utmost excellence possible,” Wilson said.
-“There’s no room for error … you learn what it takes to be a pro.”
+“There’s no room for error. … You learn what it takes to be a pro.”

 Joel Ward, Wilson’s former teammate, saw his potential early.
 Ward — who retired in 2020 after 11 seasons in the NHL, including four in Washington — remembers Wilson as likable right off the bat, a “big kid in gym class who is just bigger than everyone” and was willing to learn.

-Ward tried to show him the ropes, and often tried to get Wilson to be more like “Shaquille O’Neal in the paint,” controlling his body like the former NBA great despite his size and strength.
+Ward tried to show him the ropes and often tried to get Wilson to be more like “Shaquille O’Neal in the paint,” controlling his body like the former NBA great despite his size and strength.

-“To me he will always be young Willy … he is a big, young, goofy kid,” Ward said.
+“To me he will always be young Willy. … He is a big, young, goofy kid,” Ward said.
 “I’m just happy for him, happy to see him succeed.”

 Ward, also a Toronto native, said he threw Wilson’s name into recent conversations about the Olympics with Hockey Canada personnel.
 Wilson also had a lot of support from his current teammates.